pyodide/pyodide/docs/type_conversions.md

 they will leak.
 (TODO: There isn't currently a way to do this, but it will be implemented soon).

-## Fetching Python objects from Javascript
+## Using Python objects from Javascript

 A Python object (in global scope) can be brought over to Javascript using the `pyodide.pyimport` function.
 It takes a string giving the name of the variable,